 Right here.
 The car you’re looking at represents BMW’s most committed attempt yet to finally crack the tough nut that is the global luxury saloon market.

 Sinking big bucks into an all-new platform, new construction principles and materials, an adaptive, fully air-sprung chassis and pioneering infotainment and convenience features, BMW has baked the best of all it knows into this car.

 It’s a clear attempt to return the Seven to the state-of-the-art status it enjoyed when it pioneered in-car navigation and communication features in the late 1990s.

 A petrol-electric plug-in hybrid version of the car, combining a 2.0-litre turbo four-pot engine with a powerful electric motor and emitting less than 50g/km of CO2, will clearly play its part in that ascendant narrative, while the 6.6-litre V12 M760Li will set out to rival the Mercedes-AMG S-Class limos.

-Until then, UK buyers have six-cylinder turbo petrol, six-cylinder diesel and V8 turbo petrol engines to choose between, as well as two wheelbases and both rear and four-wheel drive configurations.
+UK buyers, then, have a range of petrol and diesel engines to choose between, as well as two wheelbases and both rear and four-wheel drive configurations.